iCharlesHu/swift-experimental-subprocess/README.md

     /// - Returns number of bytes written. public func write(
         _ array: [UInt8]
     ) async throws -> Int

+    /// Write a `RawSpan` to the standard input of the subprocess.
+    /// - Parameter span: The span to write
+    /// - Returns number of bytes written
+    @available(macOS 9999, *)
+    public func write(
+        _ span: borrowing RawSpan
+    ) async throws -> Int

     /// Write a StringProtocol to the standard input of the subprocess.